NOLA: Compressing LoRA using Linear Combination of Random Basis: Experiments

-We perform experiments on the image classification task on multiple datasets.
-The backbone network is pre-trained using supervised / self-supervised approaches on the ImageNet classification task and is finetuned on the target dataset.
+We perform experiments on the image classification task on ViT-B and ViT-L architectures with both supervised and self-supervised (MAE) initializations.

-\textbf{Implementation details:} We experiment with ViT-B and ViT-L architectures with supervised and self-supervised (MAE) initialization.
-All pre-trained networks are obtained from Timm library~\citep{timmlib}.
+\textbf{Implementation details:} All pre-trained networks are obtained from Timm library~\citep{timmlib}.
 All approaches are trained for $50$ epochs, and the top-$1$ accuracy at the final epoch is reported.
 We use a batch-size of $64$ and tune the initial learning rate for each dataset and architecture for all approaches.
 Since our focus is on finetuning on small datasets, we use $5$ and $10$ labeled examples per class for finetuning.
-Since there is a high variance in performance due to the small training sets, we sample four different sets of samples per $k$-shot and three different initializations per sampled dataset.
-We report the mean accuracy and standard deviation across all runs.
+Since there is a high variance in performance due to the small training sets, we sample four different sets of training samples per $k$-shot and three different initializations for LoRA/NOLA and report the mean accuracy and standard deviation.
 All approaches are trained with cross-entropy loss.
 Additional details are in the appendix.